Protecting God’s Children: Frequently Asked Questions

 If the accused is a Brother:

-Upon receiving the complaint from the Victim Outreach Coordinator, the Director of Administration will contact the appropriate civil authorities regarding all allegations of sexual misconduct of minors.
+Upon receiving the complaint from the Survivors Assistance Coordinator, the Director of Administration will contact the appropriate civil authorities regarding all allegations of sexual misconduct of minors.
 He will notify the Brother Visitor (Provincial).

 If it is a complaint against a Brother in ministry, that ministry’s chief administrator will be notified immediately by the Brother Visitor.

 The Director of Administration will designate a qualified, trained Investigator to gather information independently regarding the allegation.
-FSC DENA will strive to maintain the rights of all concerned in the process of an investigation of the sexual misconduct of a minor or vulnerable adult.
+FSC DENA will strive to maintain the rights of all concerned in the process of an investigation of the sexual misconduct of a minor.

 The accused Brother will be subject to a review of his current ministry and personal activities.
 Immediate short or long term modifications to his/her responsibilities and/or activities will be made, up to and including removal from public ministry if necessary, so as to maintain the highest degree of safety and ethical standards, given the facts and circumstances of the situation.
 Any change or modification in responsibilities is not an admission of guilt or wrong doing by any party.
 Rather, the action is taken for the protection of the alleged victim, Brother, reporter, ministry, and FSC DENA.